thomasjngo/Citi-Bike-Analysis/README.md

 # Citi Bike Analysis (Randomized Samples)

 ## Objective ##
-To analyze the Citi Bike usage data in New York City from 2015 and 2020 to observe any noticable trends in the data.
+To analyze the Citi Bike usage data in New York City from 2015 and 2020 to note any noticable trends in the data.

 **Data Preprocessing:**
 * Data is extracted from CSV files downloaded from [Citi Bike](https://citibikenyc.com/system-data)'s System Database for [2015](https://s3.amazonaws.com/tripdata/2015-citibike-tripdata.zip) and [2020](https://s3.amazonaws.com/tripdata/2020-citibike-tripdata.zip). (csv's should be placed in the resources folder)